 Any commercial legalization of marijuana will face the issue of vertical integration.
 The law can require it (as Colorado does in most cases), ban it (as Washington state does for producers and retailers), or tilt toward it or against it.
 Continue reading “Marijuana taxes: Vertical integration and transfer pricing”

-Large cigars: The only federal ad valorem “sin” tax
+Large cigars: A rare federal ad valorem “sin” tax

-Trying to figure out why one little federal excise tax is not based solely on weight, volume, or potency (alcohol content), I’ve been stumped And I still am.
+Trying to figure out why one little federal excise “sin” tax is not based solely on weight, volume, or potency (alcohol content), I’ve been stumped.
+And I still am.
 It’s the tax on large cigars — 52.75% of sales price but not to exceed $402.60 per 1,000.
 The key advantage for expensive cigars is not the percentage base, but the 40-cent per unit cap — regardless of weight.
 Meanwhile, it turns out that makers of small cigars, taxed, like cigarettes, at $1.01 per pack of 20, have deliberately increased their size to cross over into the “large cigar” category – and pay only the ad valorem tax.
+To be sure, the excise tax on firearms in section 4181 is imposed by percentage of price — how could it not be?
+(Note that one other federal excise tax, the 12% retail tax on heavy trucks, is collected at retail, unlike the standard sin taxes.
+Code section 4051.
+Here’s more on the collection point, from A.I.:

 Why do we have this unique tax base?
-Continue reading “Large cigars: The only federal ad valorem “sin” tax”
+Continue reading “Large cigars: A rare federal ad valorem “sin” tax”

 California Marijuana Initiative Freezes Tax Rates Too Long